 This way you can launch a product that performs and delivers just the kind of service your customers expect to have.

 Telecom companies are in an interesting position.
-On one hand, they are already in possession of huge amounts of customer data, siloed in their systems.
-On the other hand, most players still struggle to operationalize and transform that data into meaningful insights.
+On one hand, they are already in possession of huge amounts of customer data siloed in their systems.
+On the other, most players still struggle to operationalize and transform that data into meaningful insights.

-Predictive analytics in telecom industry is yet to take off.
-But when it does, the payoffs can be massive, especially in terms of customer engagement and profitability.
+Predictive analytics in the telecom industry is at a nascent stage.
+However, the early pilots showcase that such investments can initiate significant payoffs, especially in terms of customer engagement and profitability.
 Consider just the following use cases:

 Enhanced Customer Profiling

-With the help of predictive analytics tools, telecommunication companies can transform the vast array of structured and unstructured data into 360 enriched customer profiles.
+With the help of predictive analytics tools, telecommunication companies can transform the vast array of structured and unstructured voice of customer data into enriched customer profiles featuring:

-- Customer Information Data: customer ID, MSISDN, demographic, services used, spending pattern, usage plan, etc.
+- General Customer Information: customer ID, MSISDN, demographic, services used, spending pattern, usage plan, etc.